-It is a serious crime to lie, or to send false information or documents, when you deal with Citizenship and Immigration Canada (CIC).
+It is a serious crime to lie, or to send false information or documents, to Immigration, Refugees and Citizenship Canada (IRCC).
 This is fraud.
-It is called “misrepresentation.”
+It’s called “misrepresentation.”

 Document fraud can involve either false or altered documents, such as:

-- birth, marriage, final divorce, annulment, separation or death certificates, and
+- certificates of birth, marriage, final divorce, annulment, separation, or death and

-If you lie on an application or in an interview with a CIC officer, this is also fraud and a crime.
+If you lie on an application or in an interview with an IRCC officer, this is also fraud.
+It is a crime.

-If you send false documents or information, CIC will refuse your application.
-You could also:
+If you send false documents or information, we’ll refuse your application.
+We could also:

-- have a permanent record of fraud with CIC,
+- give you a permanent record of fraud with us

-- have your status as a permanent resident or Canadian citizen taken away,
+- take away your status as a permanent resident or Canadian citizen

-CIC works with our partners to monitor document fraud and train officers around the world.
+We work with our partners to watch for document fraud and train officers around the world.
 Partners include: